 The presentation of ToU tariffs may affect both their attractiveness and consumers' understanding of them.
 ToU tariffs are commonly presented in "traffic-light" colour-coding (e.g. Commission for Energy Regulation, 2011, BE Works, 2014).
-Research in other domains, such as food labelling, finds that colour-coding can improve comprehension (Littlewood et al., 2016).
+Research in other domains, such as food labelling, finds that such colour-coding can improve the comprehension of key information (Littlewood et al., 2016).
 Linearization of time (presenting a 24-hour clock in a linear, horizontal format) could also improve comprehension of ToU tariffs (BE Works, 2014).

-A challenge when investigating decision making is to define objective criteria for the quality of respondents' decisions.
+A challenge when deploying surveys and experiments rather than field trials is to define objective criteria for the quality of respondents' decisions.
 In the present study, efforts were made to provide an appropriate benchmark for assessing the quality of tariff choices.
 In the absence of real usage data, other studies have relied on self-reports of when household appliances are used (Buryk et al., 2015) or whether most usage is during peak times (Qiu et al., 2017).
 Here, we go further by asking participants to estimate their proportional electricity usage across the different time periods of a ToU tariff.
-From these estimates, costs may be calculated for different tariffs and so quality of tariff choice can be assessed against individual usage estimates.
+From these estimates, costs may be compared for different tariffs and so quality of tariff choice can be assessed.
 This approach rests on the premise that to choose a good tariff consumers must generate some kind of internal representation or estimate of their own usage.
-Although an individual's beliefs about when they use electricity throughout the day may differ from their actual usage, these beliefs are likely to influence their initial perceptions of or engagement with ToU tariffs.
+Although an individual's beliefs about when they use electricity throughout the day may differ from their actual usage, these initial beliefs will influence their initial perceptions of or engagement with ToU tariffs.